adnammit/notes/docker.md

 # you can also create a container without running it right away
 docker container create --name webserver alpine

+# once a container is created, it really shouldn't be modified except for a few exceptions
+docker rename old_name new_name
+docker update --restart unless-stopped demo_container docker update --cpus 4 --memory 1024M webserver1 webserver2

 ## WHAT'S GOING ON